 I’m still teaching at a community college in Washington State.
 The college is graciously allowing me to teach fully online for the remainder of the 2022/23 academic year.
-That permission likely won’t roll over into the following year.
+That permission may not roll over into the following year.
 That means I have some decisions to make.
 Do I go back to Washington for a few more years and teach until I reach full retirement age?
-Or do I retire from teaching early and reinvent myself in Maine?
+Or do I retire from teaching and reinvent myself in Maine?

 At this minute, I lean toward the second option.
-There’s an independent streak in me that would love to become and independent artist or artisan, to make my living creating and selling my own talent and/or products and services.
+There’s an independent streak in me that would love to become an independent artist or artisan, to make my living creating and selling my own products and services.
 Maine is a great place for starting small businesses and I must say I’m a little bit intrigued.
-Or maybe I could find a gig in education here, if not full-time, a part-time supplemental thing.
-Oh, the possibilities.

 But first things first.
 We just got into town on November 10 and the new place needs to be furnished and turned into a home.
 Interior design is actually something I’m pretty good at.
-So, I’ll be looking for some cool furniture and art for the new place.
-I’m also going to be painting and doing some remodeling in the kitchen.
+So, I’ll be looking for some furniture and art for the new place.
+I’m also going to be painting and doing some remodeling.
 Winter is on the way.
 By springtime I should have a better idea where the future will lead. – dse